How to Improve Your HRV: 10 Science-Backed Methods

 - 15.6% drop in HRV (average 10.8 ms decrease)

-- 9.6% increase in resting heart rate
+- 9.6% increase in average heart rate

 - 8.2% rise in lowest nighttime heart rate